jimmyfowler/lmc-book/lectures/sequential-dm.md

 ![](../_static/images/baseline_graph.png)

 We will use dynamic programming to find the optimal path.
 First, we must find $V$ for each of the states D and E. Since each of these states has only one possible action we can take, this is easy; the value function for each state is equal to the cost of the (one) action we can take in that state, plus the value of the state we end up at (F).
-Now we can label the graph with the known values of $V$ at states D and E, as well as highlight the optial actions to take in states D and E (although there is only one action from each of those states in this case).
+Now we can label the graph with the known values of $V$ at states D and E, as well as highlight the optimal actions to take in states D and E (although there is only one action from each of those states in this case).

 ![](../_static/images/step_one.png)